 Relations with Bosnia and Herzegovina

-- The country's cooperation with NATO is set out in the Bosnia and Herzegovina Reform Programme.
-This Reform Programme outlines the reforms the government intends to undertake and facilitates the provision of support by NATO toward these efforts.
+- Within the Membership Action Plan, the country's cooperation with NATO is structured through the Bosnia and Herzegovina Reform Programme, which outlines the reforms the government intends to undertake and facilitates the provision of support by NATO toward these efforts.

-- To facilitate cooperation, Bosnia and Herzegovina has a diplomatic mission at NATO Headquarters as well as a liaison office at Supreme Headquarters Allied Powers Europe (SHAPE).
+- To facilitate cooperation, Bosnia and Herzegovina has a diplomatic mission at NATO Headquarters in Brussels, Belgium as well as a liaison office at Supreme Headquarters Allied Powers Europe (SHAPE) in Mons, Belgium.

-- NATO retains a military headquarters in Sarajevo with the primary mission of assisting the authorities of Bosnia and Herzegovina with reforms and commitments related to the PfP and closer integration with NATO, and the secondary mission of providing logistic and other support to the European Union Force in Bosnia and Herzegovina.
+- NATO retains a headquarters in Sarajevo with the primary mission of assisting the authorities of Bosnia and Herzegovina with defence and security sector reforms and commitments related to the PfP programme, and the secondary mission of providing logistic and other support to the European Union Force (EUFOR) in Bosnia and Herzegovina.
+NATO provides support to EUFOR Operation Althea under the Berlin Plus Agreements.

 Key areas of cooperation